Azure/PSRule.Rules.Azure/docs/commands/PSRule.Rules.Azure/en-US/Export-AzTemplateRuleData.md

 - Nested templates are expanded, external templates are not.
   - Deployment resources that link to an external template are returned as a resource.
-- The `providers` template function is not supported.
+- The `environment`, and `pickZones` template functions are not supported.
 - References to Key Vault secrets are not expanded.
 A placeholder value is used instead.
 - Multi-line strings and user-defined functions are not supported.